obsidian-tasks-group/obsidian-tasks/docs/Scripting/Task Properties.md

 ## Values for Dates in Tasks

-> [!warning]
-> Do not use these properties.
-They will change before release.

 <!-- placeholder to force blank line before included text --> <!-- include: TaskProperties.test.task_dates.approved.md -->

 | Field | Type 1 | Example 1 | Type 2 | Example 2 |